METAPOETICS IV/VI

 🍷

-a glass, start to write.
-I write
+glass, and begin to write.
+I scribble

-all day and well into the dark.
+all day and long into the night.

 🕑

-get to bed where I remind myself
+I crawl into bed where I remind myself

-once more I should be brewing my
+once more I ought to be brewing the

-morning joe the evening before.
+morning joe on the night before.

-Someday soon I hope to wake up and
+One day soon I hope to wake up and

 find that a lovely poem I am proud to